 Belconnen: Several ‘dangerous’ pipe bombs located on public footpaths in Canberra

-Several “dangerous” explosive devices have been discovered in the nation’s capital, with police issuing a community safety alert to Canberrans.
+Several “dangerous” explosive devices have been discovered in Canberra’s northwest, with police issuing a community safety alert to residents.

-Since Tuesday, police have responded to reports of multiple pipe bombs that were located on public footpaths near Lake Gininderra between Joynton Smith Drive and Ginninderra Drive in Belconnen.
+Since Tuesday, police say they have found 11 pipe bombs located on public footpaths near Lake Gininderra between Joynton Smith Drive and Ginninderra Drive in Belconnen.

 “ACT Policing is warning the community of dangerous pipe bombs which have been located on public paths in Belconnen this week,” a police spokesperson said.